top of page

 Who's afraid of the "dark"?

-To take the most obvious example, one extraordinarily puzzling aspect of what we know of the physical universe is that we have never seen, touched, sensed, or known about 95% of it.
-That is the mystery of the notorious dark matter (Also involved: dark energy).
+To take a well-known example, one puzzling aspect of what we know of the physical universe is that we have never seen, touched, sensed, or known about NEARLY 95% of it.
+(Ouch: can you say, “Oops!”)
+That is one of the mysteries surrounding the notorious dark matter (Also involved: dark energy).

 However, this has not stopped research science from investing a boatload of money into trying to find out about dark matter (and dark energy).
 Although total amounts are impossible to determine due to the variety of funding sources, some estimates have the figure at between $300 million to $1 billion USD annually, including some projects, like the James Webb telescope, not directly engineered for this task.